McSodbrenner/vscode-better-open-editors/README.md

 ## Known Issues

-* Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to the internal URI of those tabs.
+* Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to get the internal URI of those tabs.

 ## Todo